tooboredtocode/config-parser/README.md

-# Yaml Config
+# Bored Config Parser

-This is a small module you can use to use yaml config files
+This is a small module you can use to make using config files easy

 ### Example